CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Requirements:** Have 30 Unique Items
 - **Rewards:** 8 Core Crystals
 - **Recommendation:** Grab immediately.
 Core Crystals are not to be shunned, and all you have to do is have this sit in your Questbook till you've found enough different Items in your inventory to fill it.
 (This usually doesn't take long, just following the main course of the game.)

+### Colors to Die For - Balance

+- **Location:** Floating City of Balance
+- **Unlocked by:** Balance MQ2: Underwater Training
+- **Type:** Collection
+- **Requirements:** Deliver 15 Xyplos Ink, 25 Red Dye, and 20 Leafsung Ink
+- **Rewards:** Wardrobe: River Dye Hair https://media.4thewords.com/s3/media/wardrobe/featured/female/wf&#95;featured&#95;siren&#95;hair&#95;blue.png
+- **Recommendations:** Sooooo pretty, the reward.
+Sooo infuriatingly expensive, the Leafsung Ink.
+Go fight the River Goddess till she drops enough River Chests to drop all of it, or fight Arenica and Desert Rudakai until they drop enough Golden Chests and you've collected enough Leafsung Keys from biweekly quests, and yes, that's probably the easiest way; if you try to obtain Leafsung Ink by crafting it, that's 60 Claws, 60 Dust, 100 Essence, and 100 Spider Poison.
+Oh, and Spider Poison and Xyplos Ink are only available as drops, no shortcuts to purchase them.
+If you do want to do it that way, do the Venomous Villains quest; you'll probably get 20 or so Spider Poison as a side benefit from the necessary battles right there.
+Elemental Power will get you another 5.
+And then… well, good luck.

 ### A Colossal Quest - ShrineGiant